MiladAhmadiRepo/freezed_sample/README.md

     "bs" is a String

-## create a file with name of "model1"
+## create a file and named like "model1" in lib folder

+## fill your model class as the same way of "model1"

-## fill file like "model1" class and then call build_runner
+## then call build_runner

 ```bash
  flutter pub run build_runner build --delete-conflicting-outputs